synogen/ftlautosave/README.md

 ![Preview](/images/preview.png)

-Check config.json for options in case the program does not work correctly, both the ftlSavePath and the ftlRunPath have to be properly set for it to work.
+A configuration file called *config.json* is created on first startup.
+Check it for options in case the program does not work correctly, both the ftlSavePath and the ftlRunPath have to be properly set for it to work.